kaby76/AntlrVSIX/doc/refactoring.md

 This transformation takes a parser or combined grammar, and C# source, and removes all parse rules that are not used.
-The C# source is parsed via Microsoft's Rosyln analysis tool in order to find all calls to a parser rule of the form "parser.rule()" where "rule" is the name of the parser rule.
+Because Antlr does not have a start symbol, which one would find in a formal grammar, nor syntax to declare a start symbol, the C# source is parsed via Microsoft's Rosyln analysis tool in order to find all calls to a parser rule of the form "parser.rule()" where "rule" is the name of the parser rule.
 If there is no source, the refactoring simply looks only at the